 2. Use context to deliver on needs

-Google uses context — device, location, time — to deliver on what the consumer needs quickly and efficiently.
+Google uses context — device, location, time — called user intent, to deliver on what the consumer needs quickly and efficiently.
 Retailers should use similar context to deliver the right message to the right device at the right time.
-For instance, on a mobile device, a consumer likely wants a store locator, map integrated with Google maps, or a phone number to reach the store rather than a traditional ecommerce site.
+For instance, on a mobile device, a consumer likely wants a store locator, map integrated with Google maps, or a phone number to reach the store rather than a traditional e-commerce site.
 On a computer or tablet in a stationary location, they’re likely more interested in a traditional online shopping experience.